| | |

 Food

 NOTE: Everyone prospective is probably different but I found the food options lacking, basic and very overpriced.
 However, this is what you should expect on any island in Queensland.
-Therefore, it might be a better option to bring your own lunch to Green Island.
+Therefore, it might be a better option to bring your own lunch.

 Lockers

-• 1770 – Captain Cook first explored Green Island.
+• 1770 – Captain Cook first explored the Island.

 • 1863 – The “Antagonist” shipwrecked while carrying horses to India.